AndreiBorac/nocaml.com/QuickStart.md

 * Blobs will be described in another section.
 Do not concern yourself overly with the blob-related statements at present.
-Also, the blob-related statements only have to be implemented once, in `stdlib` -- a typical user of `Nocaml` will only be interested in defining custom types, primordials and builtins
+Also, the blob-related statements only have to be implemented once -- in `stdlib`.
+A typical user of `Nocaml` will only be interested in defining custom types, primordials, and builtins

 * Notice how primordials are plainly defined as `static const uintptr_t` arrays in `C`

 * There are two sets of `OCaml` code.
 The first set (`wombat_*`) is for validating everything except the constraint that there be no partial function application.
-The second set (`wombatx_*` validates that no partial function application takes place.
+The second set (`wombatx_*`) validates that no partial function application takes place.
 This requires the trivial transformation of, for each function, wrapping `N` arguments into a `vectorN` object.
 Thus every function is converted into a